-SUMMER 2020 UPDATE: As a result of the COVID-19 pandemic and in order to maintain the safety of our students and instructors, this summer's Greek Workshop will be conducted remotely.
-The start/end dates, content, and pace of the course will remain the same.
-Our instructors are dedicated to maintaining the rigor, engagement, and enjoyment of this course as we take it online.
+SUMMER 2021 UPDATE: As a result of the COVID-19 pandemic and in order to maintain the safety of our students and instructors, this summer's Greek Workshop will again be conducted remotely.
+After the success of last summer's remote workshop, our instructors are confident in their ability to maintain the rigor, engagement, and enjoyment of this course.
 If you have any questions, please email the director, Christopher Jelen, at email@example.com

-Students will break into two groups, one with each instructor.
-One of these sections will meet from 9-10am and the other from 1-2pm (both Pacific Time) in order to accommodate students in different time zones.
-Students will go over the homework assignments with their instructors and participate in other activities/drills as time permits.
+Students will be split into two groups, one with each instructor.
+One of these sections will meet in the morning and the other in the early afternoon (both Pacific Time) in order to accommodate students in different time zones.
+The exact scheduling of the sections will be finalized after conducting a pre-course survey of enrolled students.
+Students will go over the homework assignments with their instructors and participate in a varity of other activities/drills as time permits.
 These sections will be conducted through a combination of large group work and smaller “breakout” sessions, both via Zoom, and they will last for approximately an hour.

 Students will be assigned guided and trackable individual work.
 These assignments will vary, but they will usually focus on the memorization and reinforcement of vocabulary and morphology.
-These will be conducted either through assignments on bCourses or pre-made card sets on Quizlet.
+These will be conducted through assignments on bCourses.
 However, we will vary these assignments with other creative or collaborative activities.
-In most cases students will be able to complete these activities either before or after their discussion section.
+In most cases students will be able to complete these activities either before or after their practice sessions.

 The daily quizzes will be taken on bCourses.
 They will focus on translation, reading comprehension, and the identification of syntax and morphology in context.
 These quizzes are written in such a way as to remain open book while still reliably evaluating student progress.
 However, they will have a time limit in order to disincentivize an over-reliance on the textbook.
 These should be completed after the daily discussion section and asynchronous drills/activities.

 Each week students will receive a schedule detailing that week's homework assignments.
-Students will submit their homework every day by uploading scans or images to the bCourses page.
-The homework will be receive points for completion, but the instructors will provide written feedback on assignments on a rotating basis.
-Students and instructors will go over most of the homework in the synchronous discussion sections.
-The nightly homework and studying will likely take in total approximately 3 hours outside of class, though the exact amount will vary person to person.
+Students and instructors will go over the homework in the synchronous discussion sections.
+The daily homework, drills, and studying will likely take approximately 3 hours in total outside of class, though the exact amount will vary person to person.
 If you find yourself taking significantly longer than that, please let me know so we can strategize ways to streamline your studying.
 I would recommend dividing your out-of-class study time among the various components of the class (unit readings, vocabulary, morphology, translation) so as to avoid over-emphasizing one aspect and neglecting another.

 Part 2 will be conducted through synchronous classroom work.
 Students will request one of two prose sections and one of two poetry sections.
-These reading sections will be spread out across the day so as to maximize accessibility for students in different time zones.
-We will finalize the exact scheduling of these sections, as well as the discussion sections of Part 1, after polling enrolled students for their time zones and determining the optimal schedule.
+Students will attend their assigned reading session for ~1 hour per day in either the morning or early afternoon (PT).
+The scheduled times for these sessions will corrospond to the timing of the two instructor-led practice sessions in Part 1 and will be spread out across the day so as to maximize accessibility for students in different time zones. .0l>